Sunday Service 11am at Snidow Chapel (University of Lynchburg);Click here for fb live

 Called out

 Embracing a more inclusive, ecumenical approach to Christianity, Church of the Covenant has been an exciting place to live out one's faith from its start.
-Attracting the youth of its day who resonated with the social gospel, Church of the Covenant provided a natural place to live out mission: Love neighbor as well as God.
+Attracting the youth of its day who resonated with a gospel rooted in social justice, Church of the Covenant provided a natural place to live out mission: Love neighbor as well as God.
 Many helped lead and participate in the missions of the church, LCF, and the camp.
 Though three separate entities today, we have a uniquely shared history & kindred spirit.

 1960 -Bringing people together